xatornet/GridGogger/README.md

 ### * Retail Release
 It's mandatory to update the game to version 1.3.
 Check your exe file for version details, and if it's not updated, [download the patch from here](https://www.patches-scrolls.de/patch/3317/7) Then, after updating the game, just download the RetailGogger script, and let it work.

+### * Zoom Release
+Apparently, there's an increasing demand for this version of the game, so I've created another gogger for it.

 ## How to apply the fix
 If you already have the requirements above done, the fix is easy to apply.